nestauk/industrial-taxonomy/reports/section_4.md

 # Hierarchical Topic modelling {#sec:topsbm}

-In this section, we present an unsupervised machine learning analysis by which we train a hierarchical topic model on the processed Glass descriptions.
+In this section, we present an unsupervised machine learning analysis where we train a hierarchical topic model on the processed Glass descriptions.
 This allows us to assess the semantic heterogeneity of 4-digit SIC codes (i.e. the extent to which they contain companies with widely varying descriptions of their activities) as well as semantic overlaps between codes in different parts of the SIC taxonomy.